Baslak/tic-tac-toe/README.md

 * html

 ---
-### Progess...
+### How to develop the game
-* Gameboard desigend with 8 different winning conditions
+* Develop another gameboard
-* 3 different characters developed
+* Amend CSS styling to ensure supported across all browsers
-* Grid board designed
+* Refine JS

 ---
 ### Version History